skfolio.optimization.SchurComplementary#

 Schur Complementary Allocation is a portfolio allocation method developed by Peter Cotton [1].

-It uses Schur-complement-inspired augmentation of sub-covariance matrices, revealing a link between Hierarchical Risk Parity (HRP) and minimum-variance portfolios.
+It uses Schur-complement-inspired augmentation of sub-covariance matrices, revealing a link between Hierarchical Risk Parity (HRP) and minimum-variance portfolios (MVP).

 By tuning the regularization factor